Unreleased Prince projects: Prince and the Revolution: Dream Factory

-Dream Factory was a single, then double LP project recorded with The Revolution from 1986.
-Revolution albums, the entire band was invited into the studio and contributed to most of the original tracks, so it meant that the songs would either be full band performances, solo recordings by Prince or largely recorded by Prince with certain members contributing, namely Wendy Melvoin and Lisa Coleman.
+Dream Factory was a double LP project recorded with the Revolution from 1986.
+The entire band was invited into the studio and contributed to most of the original tracks, so it meant that the songs would either be full band performances, solo recordings by Prince or largely recorded by Prince with certain members contributing, namely Wendy Melvoin and Lisa Coleman.
 Many of the tracks would later be incorporated into Crystal Ball (see below) or be released through other outlets over the years.